odarriba/docker-plex/README.md

 ## Auto-discovering

+Below this text you can see two different approaches to this problem.
+The secure one doesn't actually enable the auto discovery, but it's a good approach if you want to have a secure environment.
+On the other hand, you can use an insecure method that will work very well but it's not recommended because of it's insecurity.

+### Secure method

+**NOTE:** due to some problems inside Plex, it appears not to know it's local IP address inside Docker subnet, avoiding the local discovery to work.
+If you really want to use this feature, look below for the insecure method.

 Avahi daemon is commonly used to help your computers to find the services provided by a server.

 Avahi isn't built into this Docker image because, due to Docker's networking limitations, Avahi can't spread it's messages to announce the services out of the Docker virtual network.